Class and Subclass are crucial when choosing and creating your character in Baldur’s Gate 3. It’s your playstyle and identity.

 Bound by a pact to an all-powerful patron, warlocks trade their loyalty for supernatural abilities and unique magic.

 Warlocks are mysterious and powerful spellcasters who have made a pact with a powerful being, such as a devil, demon, or archfey.
-Warlocks pledge themselves to serve their patron’s often dark and wicked agendas in return for their magical abilities.
-Warlocks are appreciated for their adaptability and versatility, with the reliable Eldritch Blast cantrip standing as their primary tool for inflicting consistent ranged damage.
+They pledge themselves to serve their patron’s often dark and wicked agendas in return for their magical abilities.
+The class is appreciated for its adaptability and versatility, with the reliable Eldritch Blast cantrip standing as its primary tool for inflicting consistent ranged damage.
 Utilizing the potent Eldritch Blast cantrip with Hex to weaken your enemies.
 Additionally, you unlock an area damage, crowd control, and buffs spells.

 While warlocks excel in combat, their reputation is also built on their wits and charisma.
 Proficient negotiators and manipulators leverage their powers to secure their desires, even if it involves bending rules or crossing moral boundaries.
 Among the spellcasting classes in Baldur’s Gate 3, warlocks present the most straightforward path, highly recommended for those aspiring to craft a charismatic character.